sleepjie/Valanar/2D6 System/2D6 System.md

 | **Range**          | x2 range         | x3 range            | x4 range          |
 | **Area**           | x2 area          | x3 area             | x4 area           |
 | **Duration**       | +1 round         | +3 rounds           | +5 rounds         |
-You may cast multiple scaling options together at the same time.
+You may cast multiple scaling options together at the same time at different tiers of scaling; for example, you may cast Flame Bolt at 1SP and scale the Damage multiplier to x3 with Master Scaling

 ### **Evocation Spells**